unional/umd/README.md

-# Write Universal Module Definition modules with ease
-Umd is a small library that enables you to write umd modules easily.
+I# Write Universal Module Definition modules with ease Umd is a small library that enables you to write umd modules easily.
 It supports:

 * AMD (requireJS)